Disclosure:

 If your theme doesn’t allow a similar process and you don’t want to use a plugin, the next option is to insert the code in your WordPress header.php file.

-This process is not beginner-friendly and should be avoided at all costs if you don’t know what you’re doing here.
+This process is not beginner-friendly and should be avoided if you don’t know what you’re doing here.

 I advise you to consider using a plugin or switching to a theme that lets you add third-party codes effortlessly within the header and footer sections.

-Nonetheless, if this is something you really want to do, here is the step-by-step process.
+Nonetheless, if you really want to do this, here is the step-by-step process.

 Using an FTP program, such as FileZilla, log into your website database with the FTP login details provided by your web host.

-Also, if you need to recopy your tracking script at any time, log into your Analytics account and click admin from the bottom left corner.
+Also, if you need to recopy your tracking script anytime, log into your Analytics account and click admin from the bottom left corner.

-Next, click Data Stream and scroll down a bit to where you see View Tag Instruction.
+Next, click Data Stream and scroll down to where you see View Tag Instruction.

 Click it, and on the next page, select Install Manually to copy your tracking script.

-Once you’ve added the tracking code to your WordPress blog, it’s important to verify that it’s working correctly.
-Normally, it can take up to 48 hours before you start seeing website traffic data in your newly created Analytics website property.
+Once you’ve added the tracking code to your WordPress blog, verifying that it’s working correctly is essential.
+Typically, it can take up to 48 hours to see website traffic data in your newly created Analytics website property.

 Here are two methods you can use: